-- For the purposes of this Economic Impact Assessment, it has been assumed that the construction costs will fall within the definition of the following categories (based on a standard 'special' commercial ratio): 'non-residential construction', 'residential construction' inon-building construction', 'other construction services'. - 2.
-Associated (and estimated) land costs have been included in the financial repayment assessment for the Project.
+1. For the purposes of this Economic Impact Assessment, it has been assumed that the construction costs will fall within the definition of the following categories (based on a standard 'special' commercial ratio): 'residential construction', 'non-residential construction', 'non-building construction', 'other construction services.'.

-- 3. Financial or loan costs on capital primarily fall outside of the local catchment and impact the national economy. - 4.
+- 2. Associated (and estimated) land costs have been included in the financial repayment assessment for the Project. - 3.
+Financial or loan costs on capital primarily fall outside of the local catchment and impact the national economy. - 4.
 The origin of labour has been assessed based on regional labour movements furnished by Statistics NZ based on 2018 data.
-However, employment data has been updated as per the Statistics NZ Business Frame data6 to March 2022. - This report deals with the economic impact of proposed development on Auckland.
+However, employment data has been updated as per the Statistics NZ Business Frame data to March 2022. - This report deals with the economic impact of proposed development on Auckland.
 These are specifically the direct impacts related to the operation and construction of the proposed development. - 6.
-The economic activity generated is based on the development's gross activity and does not consider this redirecting growth opportunities from elsewhere in the catchments.
+The economic activity generated is based on the development's gross activity and does not consider this redirecting growth opportunities from elsewhere in the catchment.
 As stated, this assessment is not site specific. - 7.
 For the purposes of this report a 6% discount rate has been applied. - 8.
-Labour movements are based on average retention rates rather than specific company locations. - 9.
+For the purposes of this report a 2% increase in labour productivity per annum has been applied. - 9.
+Labour movements are based on average retention rates rather than specific company locations. - 10.
 The proportion of materials and labour internalised in direct benefits to Auckland are based on standardised labour movements as well as employment and production composition within the Region.
 The amount of each 'flow-on' dollar retained in Auckland are based on the movement of resources (including labour) between other districts and regions.